 Parkview Hospital: 729-1641

 There is mounting evidence that mind-body techniques such as biofeedback, mindfulness practice, and hypnosis affect our physical, cognitive, and emotional well being.
 Several clinicians at the Counseling Service are trained in various mind-body techniques including but not limited to Biofeedback, Progressive Muscle Relaxation, Guided Imagery, Hypnosis, and Mindfulness Practice.
 These techniques may help in addressing stress management, sleep difficulties, anxiety & panic, performance anxiety (athletic and academic), as well as the management of chronic health conditions.
 Those students for whom it is clinically relevant, are given the choice to explore how the mind and body can affect one another in both constructive and maladaptive ways.
 Mind-body practices may stand alone or be incorporated into more traditional psychotherapy.
-If you have any questions regarding Mind-body work, please call Lindsay Moore at 725-3145.
+If you have any questions regarding Mind-body work, please call Lindsay Jacobs at 725-3145.

 In addition to Mind-Body interventions offered at the Counseling Center, the new Buck Center for Health and Fitness offers many classes and events to support wellness on campus.
 Check out the 2014 wellness class schedule for more information.

 Group therapy is an important clinical adjunct to individual psychotherapy treatment.
 Past examples of groups have included body-image/eating disorders, children of alcoholics, academic self-management, as well as loss and grief.
 A member of the Counseling Service staff facilitates group sessions.
 Please ask your individual counselor for a referral or call 725-3145 to inquire about on-going groups or to suggest a group topic.
 We would be happy to refer you to a member of the Counseling Service staff to discuss your idea and explore options for its implementation.
 Off-campus referrals for relevant groups may be another option.